-Peter Burger directed TV movie Until Proven Innocent, which won five Qantas Awards, and was Moa-nominated as co-director of docudrama Erebus: Operation Overdue.
-From an editing background, he found early success with ads, telemovie Fish Skin Suit and short Turangawaewae, which was invited to Cannes.
-Burger also helmed telemovie Field Punishment No 1, horror The Tattooist, and episodes of Maddigan’s Quest.
+Peter Burger's CV includes a run of high profile TV movies, including based on a true story tale Until Proven Innocent, which won five Qantas Awards.
+Burger garnered his own awards for directing murder drama Bloodlines, an episode of Mataku, and co-directing docudrama Erebus: Operation Overdue.
+From an editing background, Burger won early success with advertisements, quirky mockumentary Fish Skin Suit (2000) and short film Turangawaewae, which was invited to the Cannes Film Festival.
+Burger also helmed historical dramas Field Punishment No 1, What Really Happened: Waitangi and horror The Tattooist.

 A good day is a day when I have created something at work that makes me feel emotional in some way, and then at home, the family can make it through the evening without getting too emotional.
-Peter Burger, on website Ngāi Tahu
+Peter Burger, on website Ngāi Tahu, July 2013

 In September 1893 New Zealand became the first country to grant all women the right to vote in parliamentary elections.
 This fly on the wall docudrama reimagines this major achievement, following Kate Sheppard (played by Sara Wiseman) throughout the final push of her campaign.
 The 70-minute TV movie follows the template set by director Peter Burger and writer Gavin Strawhan in their 2011 docudrama on the Treaty of Waitangi, with key characters directly addressing their 21st century audience.
 At the 2012 NZ TV awards, Wiseman won for Best Performance by an Actress.